Estimated reading time: 7 minutes

 Q: Am I eligible for a Disaster Forbearance Plan?

-A: If you have been directly impacted, either financially or due to property damage from a recent natural disaster, you qualify for a Disaster Forbearance Plan of 1–6 months to help you recover during this challenging time.
+A: If you have been directly impacted, either financially or due to property damage from a recent natural disaster, you qualify for an initial Disaster Forbearance Plan of 1–6 months to help you recover during this challenging time.
 However, you will not automatically receive a Disaster Forbearance Plan, so it’s important that you contact us at 866-316-2432 to initiate the Disaster Forbearance Plan.

 Q: Is a Disaster Forbearance Plan right for me?